 Heart disease is the leading cause of death for both women and men in the United States.
 Risk factors for heart disease include high blood pressure, high cholesterol, tobacco smoke, physical inactivity, obesity and diabetes.

-At White River Health System, our medical staff includes cardiologists who specialize in diagnosing and treating patients with heart disease.
+At White River Medical Center, our medical staff includes cardiologists who specialize in diagnosing and treating patients with heart disease.
 Services available include cardiac consultation, cardiac catheterization and stents, stress testing, pacemaker and automatic implantable cardioverter defibrillator (AICD) implantation as well as lipid management and management of arrhythmias and other heart conditions.

 - Treadmill Stress Test — Monitors heart rate and rhythm, blood pressure and electrical activity of the heart at increasing levels of difficulty.